UBCDUB/ideadateapi/Readme.md

 ```/recruiter/getlikes/{projectId}```

-Returns a list of the users (and user IDs) of the users that liked the given project
+Returns a list of the users (and user IDs) of the users that liked the given project <br>
-Type: GET
+Type: GET <br>
 Consumes:
 - ProjectId (path variable) of the project to get the likes for